AdobeDocs/deliverability-learn.en/help/first-impressions-list-collection-and-welcome-emails.md

 ---
 title: First impressions—list collection and welcome emails
-description: When looking to build a new relationship, making a good first impression is crucial.
-Without it, nothing else you say or do may be given a chance.
-The relationship between a brand and those choosing to interact with them is no different.
-Everything starts somewhere.
-And when it comes to running an email program, it starts with collecting email addresses and welcoming those sub-scribers to your program.
-Let’s check out how you can set yourself up for running a successful email program by making a good first impression in those areas.
+description: Learn out how you can set yourself up for running a successful email program by making a good first impression.
 feature:
 topics: Deliverability
 kt: 5258